pratikbitmesra/BID/README.md

 Using these codes or part of these code should be cited as the copywrite is reserved.
-Without proper citation or unethical usage, would be dealt with copywrite infringement laws.
+Without proper citation or unethical usage, would be dealt with copyright infringement laws.
 Citing should be done both the paper as well as Gitlink.